How much does web design cost?

-My WordPress Care Plans are detailed here, with basic brochure site maintenance starting at $50/month or $500/yr if billed annually.
+My WordPress Care Plans are detailed here, with basic brochure site maintenance starting at $125/month and more complex sites scaling up from there.

 When I build or redesign sites for clients, we tend to get along great.
 I don’t work with people I don’t get along with, so that helps.
 So when it comes to the long term care of their website(s), if they’re not planning on doing it themselves, they prefer to entrust that care to the person who already knows the site inside and out (i.e., me).

 But you can find cheaper WordPress maintenance services elsewhere.
 FocusWP, for example, offers a basic maintenance plan starting at $34/month.
 And I’d trust them with any of my sites.